 There are a few concerns that crop up time and again.
 Firstly, there is the issue of cryptocurrencies and their well-known market volatility.
 Understandably, governments are wary of mass investment in risky cryptocurrency options.

-Secondly, officials have concerns ceding control over monetary and/or fiscal policies.
+Secondly, officials have concerns about ceding control over monetary and/or fiscal policies.
 Effectively, officials would be ceding control to an algorithm and those who maintain it.
-This is a difficult and bitter pill to swallow.
+This is a difficult and a bitter pill to swallow.

 The Shift To Cryptocurrency Taxation

 For these very reasons, there has been a gradual tolerance of cryptocurrencies, to the point that they are slowly being inducted into more conventional financial systems.
-Popular exchanges, such as Coinbase and Binance, have made it easier to shift from cryptocurrencies to fiat, and have grown the userbase accordingly.
+Popular exchanges, such as Coinbase and Binance, have made it easier to shift from cryptocurrencies to fiat and have grown the user base accordingly.

 The increased prominence of cryptocurrencies on more traditional markets is evidenced by the existence of futures contracts, amongst others.
-As there is a tacit acceptance of these cryptocurrencies, and seeing as they have made progress into traditional markets, it’s understandable that there is an increased institutional pressure to regulate and set taxes on cryptocurrency.
+As there is a tacit acceptance of these cryptocurrencies, and seeing as they have made progress into traditional markets, it’s understandable that there is increased institutional pressure to regulate and set taxes on cryptocurrency.

 Taxes On Cryptocurrency